Melting Moments Recipe

 Equipment

 (or just estimate).
 Baking sheet.
-Greaseproof paper.
+Baking paper (or reusable equivalent).
 Electric mixer.

 Detailed Instructions